 Participation in extra-curricular activities is a privilege.
 Student engaged in any extra-curricular activity must abide by the school's Code of Conduct.
-Student athletes representing the school on sports teams must display good sportsmanship and live up to school's house values: faith, hope, love and truth.
-Student athletes whose conduct is not keeping with these standards of behaviour may be suspended from the team for a game or the entire season.
-They may also be prohibited from joining other extracurricular activities, including sports teams.
+Student athletes representing the school on sports teams must display good sportsmanship and live up to school's house values: faith, hope, love, and truth.
+Students involved in extra-curriculars and student athletes whose conduct is not keeping with these standards of behaviour may be removed from the extra-curricular program or suspended from the team for a game or the entire season.
+They may also be prohibited from joining other extra-curricular activities, including sports teams.